 Portion of financial need met - Information about how much of your financial need is met as determined by L&C is included in the Financial Aid Award Package.
 Please be aware that need is based on Cost of Attendance (COA) budgets that use allowances and averages; your true need may not be reflected on your Package.
-Adjustments to Expected Family Contributions (EFC) and COA budgets may be possible; see the Financial Aid Office if you have unusual circumstances.
+Adjustments to the Student Aid Index (SAI) and COA budgets may be possible; see the Financial Aid Office if you have unusual circumstances.
 Financial Aid award packages may not meet 100 percent of financial need.